 Africatown Center Garden Shed

-As part of a meaningful collaboration this spring, our Interagency Academy students brought to life a vision developed by members from Africatown Center for Education and Innovation (ACEI) and designers from the American Institute of Architects’ Diversity Roundtable.
+As part of a meaningful collaboration in the Spring , our Interagency Academy students brought to life a vision developed by members from Africatown Center for Education and Innovation (ACEI) and designers from the American Institute of Architects’ Diversity Roundtable.

 Drawing inspiration from both traditional and contemporary African architecture, designers came up with a beautiful structure suited to the needs of the ACEI farm and garden here in Columbia City.
 Though this project was straightforward in scope, no design-build project is too small to be rooted in concepts that are culturally, historically, visually, politically, and/or artistically relevant.
 To design is to make a statement, and we appreciate the deeply thoughtful design by the folks at AIA Diversity Roundtable and Africatown Center.
 With the guidance of our lead builder, Emmy Smith, and help from our superstar volunteers and interns from the Wood Technology Center, the students were able to translate this design into three dimensions and build the full spectrum of framing to detail work.